-If you often end the week with a froster full of vegetables that hasn’t been touched and bowl full of fruit you haven’t eaten – you’re not alone.
+If you often end the week with a fridge full of vegetables that hasn’t been touched and bowl full of fruit you haven’t eaten – you’re not alone.
 In fact, around 25% of our total grocery shop ends up in the trash.
 That means that almost a quarter of all foodstuffs we buy go to waste.

 But, alas, there is a solution.
 Why not turn uneaten foods into natural cleaning products?
 Aside from minimizing waste, this strategy has other benefits too.
-By using all-natural household products, you avoid exposing yourself and your family to unnecessarily harsh chemicals – particularly in the kitchen.
-It’s safe, it’s eco-friendly, and importantly – it works.

 With its medley of antiseptic and antibacterial properties, lemon has the natural strength to kill germs and even remove stains.
 Their high acidity levels mean they can also act as a bleaching agent – so they’re perfect for brightening up bathroom and kitchen tiles.
 Mix lemon juice with water to form mother nature’s ultimate cleanser and use it to wash dishes, surfaces and wipe off stains.

 Much like lemon, vinegar is high in acidity – so it’s powerful in killing germs and warding off nasty bacteria.
 Simply mix one part vinegar to two parts water in a large spray bottle, and there you have it – a brand new, healthy and natural surface cleaner.
-For really tough cleaning, just use it straight outta the bottle.
+For really tough cleaning, just use it straight out of the bottle.

 3. Banana peel

 Here’s one that might surprise you; banana peel!
 Instead of tossing your banana peel into the trash, make a beeline for the cutlery drawer.
 Simply blend the skins with a little bit of water to form a paste and use it to polish your silverware – we promise you it’ll be shinier than ever.